leochilds/learnyounodetutorials/_posts/2014-07-10-Baby-Steps.markdown

 ---
 # Baby Steps!

-# Abstract
-A walkthrough for the second exercise Baby Steps from the learnyounode program
+A walkthrough for the second exercise Baby Steps from the learnyounode program by Founders and Coders team digital alchemy.

 # Task
 Write a program that accepts one or more numbers as command-line arguments and prints the sum of those numbers to the console (stdout).